 As a general rule, users control the switching of levels, but component switching is handled automatically by the switching system.
-As shown in Figure 70, a user can specify a single logical switch, such as VID Input 1 to VID Output 2.
-This would result in the control system software taking three physical switches by activating crosspoints (1,2), (3,4), and (5,6).
+In the example above, a user could specify a single logical switch, such as VID Input 1 to VID Output 2.
+This would result in Win3500Plus taking three physical switches by activating crosspoints (1,2), (3,4) and (5,6).